How To... Whiten Bone

 This time the skull was wrapped from 8:30am to 6:00pm with a high temperature that day of 92 degrees Fahrenheit.
 The morning was partly cloudy with strong sunshine all afternoon.
 When we unwrapped the skull that evening we rinsed it thoroughly with water, making sure to remove all traces of hydrogen peroxide, and allowed it to air dry.

 Whitened Bone - The Results

 After a second day of whitening treatments we liked the results we achieved.
-They can be seen in the photo at right.
+They can be seen in the photo below.
 We would suspect that one or more additional treatments with hydrogen peroxide would whiten the brown area on the nasal bone further, but we liked the results as they were and chose not to attempt additional whitening.

 Pictured with the skull are the items we used to finish getting it ready for display.
 These are itemized below.

-At right: The whitened bone of our cow skull.
+Below: The whitened bone of our cow skull.
 Also shown are the items we used to finish getting the skull ready for display.